Reducing noise during manual testing

 By default, all paths or endpoints of this host are considered in-scope.
 To exclude specific subpaths, you can either:

 - Add a URL to the Exclude from scope list using the provided buttons.

 - Right-click on the relevant node in the site map and select Remove from scope.
 Note that you can also do this by right-clicking on individual requests in the proxy history, for example.

 There are some more advanced options for configuring a scope using regular expressions, but we'll cover these in a separate tutorial.

-Throughout Burp's tools, there are a variety of filter options that allow you to temporarily hide data that isn't relevant to your current task.
+Throughout Burp's tools, there are a variety of filter settings that allow you to temporarily hide data that isn't relevant to your current task.

 Step 1: View the proxy history